 Teaching partnerships are part of the government’s broader strategy to strengthen the quality of practice learning and continuing professional development (CPD) among trainee and practising social workers.

 How will it help social work students?

 Students within the partnership will benefit from a curriculum which is developed and delivered jointly by the Teaching Partnership, thereby ensuring that it is relevant to and informed by social work practice.
-Students will also benefit from 2 x 100 day placements which are:
+BA and MA students will benefit from 2 x placements which are: